Satergo/ErgoSock/README.md

 Note that if you only intend to receive messages and not do anything, you will be disconnected after 10 minutes by the other peer.
 For this reason, make sure to not remain inactive for 10 minutes.

-Also note that the other peer could disconnect you (peer eviction), so make sure to set up auto-reconnection logic if you intend to stay connected for a long amount of time.
+Also note that the other peer could disconnect you either way (peer eviction), so make sure to set up auto-reconnection logic if you intend to stay connected for a long time.